Skullcandy Grind Fuel: Review

 Skullcandy Grind Fuel

-The only colour the Grind Fuel headphones come in is black, and they are made of strong plastic.
+The Grind Fuel headphones only come in black and are solid plastic.
 There are three different sizes of plastic ear tips, and the earpieces are pretty thick, which helps keep them in place.
 The range of frequencies is from 20 Hz to 20 kHz, and 12 mm dynamic drivers are used to make that happen.
-The Skullcandy app lets you handle the earbuds with both buttons and voice commands (we’ll talk more about voice commands below).
+The Skullcandy app lets you handle the earbuds with buttons and voice commands (we’ll talk more about voice commands below).

-You can change the volume (down on the left ear and up on the right) by pressing twice, and you can open Spotify by pressing and holding.
+You can change the volume (down on the left ear and up on the right) by pressing twice and opening Spotify by pressing and holding.
 When you press and hold your Skullcandy Skull-iQ headphones for a long time in the app, you can set them up to instantly share audio.

 Voice Functions in the App